grabeTaka/ZRPokeApi/README.md

 Technical test for selection process at ZRP.
 The backend works as a middleware that makes requests to the pokemon listing api.

+Node.js, Typescript, Jest, Openapi were used to develop the backend.

 ## Demo

 The live demo may take a few minutes if the server is disabled due to inactivity, more details: <a href="https://render.com/docs/free">link</a>
 <h4><a href="https://sp-ui.onrender.com/"> Live Demo API</a></h4>

+## .env file
+To make things easier, the .env file will already be included when you clone the project.

+Containing only a single environment variable called POKEMON_API_URL

 ## Installation and initialization with Docker-Compose